elatov/elatov.github.io/_posts/2012-11-30-vcap5-dca-objective-5-1-implement-and-maintain-host-profiles.md

 To edit a host profile we have to create one first.
 From the same document:

 > **Creating a Host Profile**
-> You create a new host profile by using the designated reference host&#8217;s configuration.
+> You create a new host profile by using the designated reference host's configuration.
 > A host profile can be created from:
 >
 > *   Host Profile main view
-> *   host&#8217;s context menu
+> *   host's context menu
 >
 > **Create a Host Profile from Host Profiles View**
 > You can create a host profile from the Host Profiles main view using the configuration of an existing host.